pqaidevteam/pqai-encoder/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![GitHub license](https://img.shields.io/github/license/pqaidevteam/pqai?style=plastic)](https://github.com/pqaidevteam/pqai/blob/master/LICENSE)

-_Note: This repository is under activity development and not ready for production yet._

 # PQAI Encoder (WIP)

 PQAI service for transforming data into representations suitable as inputs for machine-learning pipelines.
 For example, transforming a piece of text into an embedding in a high-dimensional vector space.